-SLI has successfully completed the testing of the Hart Verity Voting 2.2.1 voting system.
-It has been determined that the Verity Voting 2.2.1 voting system meets the required acceptance criteria of the Election Assistance Commission Voluntary Voting System Guidelines 1.0 (2005).
+SLI has successfully completed the testing of the Hart Verity Voting 2.2.2 voting system.
+It has been determined that the Verity Voting 2.2.2 voting system meets the required acceptance criteria of the Election Assistance Commission Voluntary Voting System Guidelines 1.0 (2005).

-This recommendation reflects the opinion of SLI Compliance based on testing scope and results.
-It is SLI's recommendation based on this testing effort that the EAC grant certification of Hart Verity Voting 2.2.1 voting system.
+It is SLI's recommendation that the EAC grant certification of Hart Verity Voting 2.2.2 voting system.
+This recommendation reflects the opinion of SLI Compliance based on the testing scope and results.